junode/learn_java/README.md

 # gmall_prac
-here is the demo from shangguigu
+here is the demo for learning elasticsearch